 9am: Meet at boat ramp; introductions to staff; safety talk; boat ride to barge

 9:20am: Tour of barge; presentation on history of LL&W, its operations and programs, and bizarre examples of trash we’ve found over the years

 12:00pm: Lab Activity #2

 1:45pm: Boat ride back to boat ramp

-The workshop is one-day long and lasts from 9am-2pm.
+The one-day workshop is from 9am-2pm.
 If this time does not work, we can make other arrangements.

 The workshop is absolutely free.
 There is no charge to the school.
 We even offer bus scholarships to schools in financial need.

-We strongly recommend that schools bring 1 chaperon for every 10 students.
-Administrators, school security staff, parents, substitutes, and other teachers make great choices for chaperons.
+We strongly recommend that schools bring 1 chaperone for every 10 students.
+Administrators, school security staff, parents, substitutes and other teachers make great choices for chaperones.